tarikorg/portfolio_core-Skills/README.md

 Rutgers Bootcamp.

+## Deployment
+Link to my repo - Module 02(https://tarikorg.github.io/portfolio_core-Skills/)

 ## License

-Please refer to the LICENSE in the repo.
+Please refer to the LICENSE in the repo which, is the MIT license.